ObelusFamily/Anythink-Market-37g5w/readme.md

 ## First setup

-**[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
-I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+**[TODO 05/01/2018 @vanessa-cooper]:**

+- Clone the git repo in your local environment
+- Make sure you have docker installed in your local environment
+- Go to your root project directory and run the below command
+- `docker-compose up`
+- Your backend should be live on http://localhost:3000/